-Vehicle Code in MichiganCompare Car Insurance Rates in 3 Steps
+Vehicle Code in MichiganCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:Page Overview

 Want to know what it takes to be an auto dealer in Michigan or what the penalty is for leaving the scene of an accident?
 How about what "manufacturer’s vehicle" means?
-It’s all there in black and white in the Michigan Vehicle Code, 293 pages of edge-to-edge type with no pictures, no drawings, and no plot.
+It’s all there in black and white in the Michigan Vehicle Code.

 But the vehicle code―first passed in 1949―is essential reading if you’re a wannabe car dealer, involved in law enforcement, or want to just get a clearer picture of why you were stopped for "following too closely."